-The Special Educational Needs Coordinator (SENCo) is the professional leader in the area of Special Educational Needs and Disabilities and as such is responsible for the provision of children within the school.
+The Special Educational Needs and Disability Coordinator (SENDCo) is the professional leader in the area of Special Educational Needs and Disabilities and as such is responsible for the provision of children within the school.

-If your child has a Special Educational Need or Disability it will be identified as early as possible as early intervention is always in the best interests of the child.
+If your child has a Special Educational Need or Disability, it will be identified as early as possible as early intervention is always in the best interests of the child.
 Langmoor has established a two staged process for identification, assessment and provision, in accordance with the 2014 Code of Practice.
 These stages are:

-- SEND Support - Education Health and Care Plan (EHCP).
+- ✓ SEND Support - $\checkmark~$ Education Health and Care Plan (EHCP).

 The first stage is a school based stage where it is anticipated the needs of your child can be met through school based provision.
-Where children at this level are showing increased levels of need and ongoing involvement from external agencies an SEND Support Plan will be put into place to access resources over and above what the school is able to provide.
+Where children at this level are showing increased levels of need and ongoing involvement from external agencies, a SEND Support Plan will be put into place to access resources over and above what the school is able to provide.
 These SEND Support Plans will be reviewed in line with the schools systems of assessing, planning and reviewing progress.

-Prior to placing your child on the Special Educational Needs and Disabilities Support Record, class teachers may have identified a potential Special Educational Need and consulting the Special Educational Needs Coordinator, completed a Registration of Concern.
-Initial action to address those needs and concerns taken and progress monitored carefully.
+Prior to placing your child on the Special Educational Needs and Disabilities Support Record, class teachers may have identified a potential Special Educational Need and consulting the Special Educational Needs and Disability Coordinator, completed a Registration of Concern.
+Initial action to address those needs and concerns will be taken and progress monitored carefully.